Koffi Olomide: 1999–2002: Attentat to Effrakata

 In February 1999, Koffi held a concert in Tanzania and later went on a tour in Kenya in August.
 Following the 1998 attacks on American embassies in East Africa, Koffi extended his condolences to the victims in August 1999 during an interview with the Kenyan newspaper Daily Nation, where he also revealed plans to release an album in tribute to the victims.
+He later explained to La Dépêche du Midi that he created the project "in that spirit—to move people, even to make them cry" to accentuate how intensely the tragedy had affected him.
 He additionally voiced his concern about the violence of the Second Congo War impacting eastern DRC and his hope that Kenyans would not endure similar strife.
 Attentat, which featured guest appearances by Senegalese singer Coumba Gawlo and Congolese-French rapper Passi, came out on 8 December 1999 under SonoDisc, with distribution handled by Musisoft.
 It attained a gold record within two months, selling over 100,000 copies.

 On 19 February 2000, Koffi became the first African solo artist to perform at a sold-out Palais Omnisports de Paris-Bercy (now Accor Arena), with 17,000 tickets sold solely through word-of-mouth promotion.
 Libération reported that over 5,000 people were left outside due to lack of seats.
+The show included guest appearances from Ivorian singer Nayanka Bell, who joined him for a Congolese rumba rendition of Serge Gainsbourg's "Je t'aime... moi non plus", as well as members of the Franco-Congolese collective Bisso Na Bisso, French rapper Stomy Bugsy, and Coumba Gawlo.
+Radio France Internationale music journalist Pierre René-Worms remarked that "no artist had ever accomplished such a feat until now".
+He added that the concerts brought together large Afro-French audiences alongside French attendees, with national television networks such as France 2, M6, and Canal+ recording the event and MCM Africa capturing the full show, which was later released as Koffi Olomidé: Live à Bercy, on 28 November, through SonoDisc.